plaktos/startvpn-sh/README.md

 `git clone https://github.com/plaktos/startvpn-sh.git`

-* Move the script into the root folder of your VPN directory
+* Copy the script into the root folder of your VPN directory

-`mv startvpn-sh/startvpn.sh startvpn.sh`
+`cp startvpn-sh/startvpn.sh startvpn.sh`

 * Run the script, you need superuser privileges